Piyush-BA/concur-manual/docs/expences.md

 ---
 layout: default
-title: Expences
+title: Expenses
 nav_order: 8
 permalink: /docs/expences
 ---
-# Expences
+# Expenses

 Expenses of travel can be added to the Concur management system, once the request is approved by the manager.
-To submit the expense report, Follow the steps below:-
+To submit the expense report, follow the steps below:-

 #### 1. Log in to the system.